In the face of rising concerns about Cayman's environment, many in the the community are stepping up to do their part.

 The Dump & Improper Disposal of Batteries

-In January 2021, a fire broke out at the George Town landfill due to an old cell phone battery.
-Although a small surface fire, workers will have to keep on top of potential re-ignition in future.
+In January 2021, a fire broke out at the George Town landfill ignited by an old cell phone battery.
+Fires at the site are sadly a regular occurrence and in 2022 alone firefighters spent 170 hours fighting nine separate blazes.

 How can you help?